Longest Football Throw: How Can You Get there?

 5. Josh Allen

 These were the top 5 longest football throwers, there might be others in the list who have achieved the same but these names are the most common when it comes to NFL.
-Now that you know about them, let’s have a closer look at what you, as a quarterback, can do to improve your throw power and achieve your longest throw.
+Now that you know about them, let’s have a closer look at what you, as a quarterback, can do to improve your throw power and increase the chances of throwing the longest completed pass, NFL record-breaking, and mind-blowing athletic prowess.
+Let’s teach you to get that Hail Mary TD!

 How Can You Throw To Your Maximum Capacity?

 When throwing the football further there are a few critical movements that have to happen in order to really generate a lot of power behind the throw.
-This is something have been looking over with increased curiously leading up to the release of our throw 60 program (link).
+This is something have been looking over with increased curiously leading up to the release of our throw 60 program.

 The Arm Path